-All full-time students must have health insurance that meets University criteria.
+All full-time students, including visiting/exchange students, must have health insurance that meets University criteria.
 Students can enroll in the University-sponsored insurance plan or they can waive the insurance if their plan meets University criteria.
 Requests to waive the University-sponsored insurance may be audited to verify coverage.
 International-based insurance plans often do not meet University criteria.
 See "Insurance with an International-based Company" below for more information.

 Health Insurance Enrollment/Waiver Insurance Process: Every year all full-time students, whether new or returning, must document their health insurance coverage by completing the online Health Insurance Enrollment/Waiver insurance Process during the appropriate open enrollment period.
 Students who enroll in the Aetna Student Health Insurance Plan are enrolled on the plan through July 31st or December 31 if graduating in December.
 Students enrolling on the University-sponsored insurance plan may enroll eligible dependents.
 The same deadlines apply.

 Failure to complete the online process during the appropriate open enrollment period will result in automatic enrollment in the University-sponsored Aetna Student Health Insurance Plan for the full year (i.e., August 1 through July 31).
-Enrolling in this way is highly discouraged since it could lead to a delay in access to care for the first two months of the plan.
+Enrolling in this way is highly discouraged since it could lead to a delay in access to care during the first two months of the plan.
 Students will not be allowed to disenroll from the insurance plan during the plan year..

 NOTE: Students who are beginning full-time studies before August 1 must complete the Health Insurance Enrollment/Waiver process in two steps.
 Completing both steps is necessary to assure continuation of your coverage decision from the start of your program through the academic year.
 Step 1 covers the beginning of your program through July 31.
 Step 2 covers the academic year (August 1 through July 31).
 Click here for instructions.

 The fees for the mandatory health fee and health insurance for the 2013-2014 year are:

-Coverage begins on August 1, 2013 and continues through July 31, 2014.
+Coverage began on August 1, 2013 and continues through July 31, 2014.
 Students who have insurance coverage that meets University criteria can waive the health insurance fee.
 All full-time students must complete the online Health Insurance Enrollment/Waiver Process during the appropriate open enrollment period.